Skip to main content

 Restructuring attempt and dismissal

 The case began as a short-form restructuring aimed at stabilizing liquidity and running a sale process.
-The debtor filed a package of first-day motions seeking authority to use cash collateral, pay wages, continue utilities, maintain insurance, and preserve cash management arrangements.
+The debtor filed a package of first-day motions seeking authority to use cash collateral, pay prepetition wages, continue utilities, maintain insurance, and preserve cash management arrangements.
 The centerpiece was a proposed $15 million DIP facility from Sandton Capital Solutions Master Fund VI, LP that would have funded immediate working capital and sale milestones if the court granted priming liens and superpriority status.
-Court filings indicate the facility contemplated an initial draw to repay Packers and Stockyards Act obligations, additional draws upon entry of a final DIP order and bidding procedures order, and a 90-day maturity with extension mechanics tied to milestones.
+The motion contemplated an initial draw to repay Packers and Stockyards Act obligations, additional draws upon entry of a final DIP order and bidding procedures order, and a 90-day maturity with extension mechanics tied to milestones.

-The filings also said a shutdown would likely result in the loss of more than 138 jobs, reinforcing the debtor's argument that emergency relief was needed to keep the plant operating and maintain feed purchases while a sale process was pursued.
+The first-day declaration also said a shutdown would likely result in the loss of more than 138 jobs, reinforcing the debtor's argument that emergency relief was needed to keep the plant operating and maintain feed purchases while a sale process was pursued.

 The proposed financing structure drew objections from Community Bank & Trust, SouthStar Financial, and multiple agricultural cooperatives that asserted liens on accounts receivable or feed inventory.
 Those objections led the debtor to file an expedited motion to dismiss on September 25, 2024, stating it could not obtain priming liens required by the DIP and did not have liquidity to maintain operations or insurance coverage.
 The motion also warned that without financing the company could be forced to depopulate as many as two million chickens tied to its production system. objections blocked the DIP